DISCOVER MORE THAN A JOB

 - Responds to all agency, parent and community inquiries and complaints in a timely manner.

-- Responsible for building positive relationships with parents through regular communications.
+- Responsible for building positive relationships with parents.
 Produce and distribute monthly communication to parents.
 Maintain regular communications with all parents as appropriate.

 - Provides staff leadership for annual fund raising campaign and committees as assigned.